How to Prevent Relapse (6 Helpful Habits)

 Being healthy doesn’t just include fitness, but nutrition, as well.
 Filling our bodies with healthy foods can lead to proper balance and responses.
 You have heard the saying, “you are what you eat.”
 Proper nutrition makes you feel good, and feeling good makes you less likely to succumb to relapse.

 Contrary to popular belief, you do not have to have the skill or great artistic ability to benefit from art therapy.
 This type of therapy focuses on creating a form of art, such as drawing, clay, painting, or crafts.
 It promotes a sense of calm by deterring outside distractions and allowing one to focus on the art project.

 Art therapy leads to relaxation and stress release.
 Dedication and practice lead to an increase in self-esteem.
 This, in turn, allows you to feel more in control of yourself.
 It is a powerful tool.
 And, hey, let’s not forget how much fun art class used to be when you were a kid!

 Try not to think about needles when you think of acupuncture.
 Instead, learn about what it is and its great benefits.
-Stemming from traditional Chinese medicine, acupuncture is used to treat pain and various ailments, as well as promote a balanced feeling throughout the body.
+Stemming from traditional Chinese medicine, acupuncture is used to treat pain and various ailments and promote a balanced feeling throughout the body.
 This is the part that is so important for those in recovery.

 Yoga is a disciplined form of stretching and strength exercise.
-And, it gives you stamina for long mediation sessions.
-Anyone can do yoga, even if you don’t feel flexible or have difficulty with it in the beginning.
+And it gives you stamina for long meditation sessions.
+Anyone can do yoga, even if they don’t feel flexible or have difficulty with it initially.
 With a little time, dedication, and focus, you will be a pro.

 Addiction recovery is a personal experience, making it difficult to know how to prevent relapse definitively.
-The important thing to keep in mind here is that it’s a journey and it requires trial and error.
+The important thing to remember here is that it’s a journey requiring trial and error.